ubchive/VanVR_mobile/README.md

 ## Issues/Technical Debt

+- Rotate Resend API key for sending emails for password recovery and email verification
 - Need to refactor prisma schema and all the forms to allow the mtl file to be optional or remove it entirely as the current model rendering logic doesnt use it